Campus Life

 Christian universities offer an exceptional avenue to personal enlightenment and professional success.
 Here are a few of the most bothersome and undeserved myths about religious education.

 It's no secret that students enjoy access to a high-quality education and a close-knit community at Geneva College, but the benefits of attending this acclaimed Christian university extend far beyond the classroom and dormitory.
-From tutoring and academic counseling to Zipcar rentals, Geneva offers a variety of services designed to make college life more rewarding.
+From tutoring and academic counseling to YMCA membership, Geneva offers a variety of services designed to make college life more rewarding.

 Every student goes through those moments that are a bit challenging.
 Here are twenty hacks to make life a little easier while at college.